 In order to qualify for the UFT Albert Shanker scholarships, students must have family income levels no higher than the maximums set by the Albert Shanker College Scholarship Fund.
 Maximum levels vary according to the number of dependents in the family.
 Further details and exact income data are listed on page four of the scholarship instructions.

 Students must show valid proof of family income, which must include income of parents, step-parents, guardians or any other adults who have assumed legal responsibility for the applicant.
 The Scholarship Fund requires tax returns and other official documents as proof of family income.
 It is important to document income from all sources, including non-taxable income such as public assistance payments, child support, Social Security and veteran’s pensions.

 An applicant whose family lives abroad will also be required to appropriately document family income.

 How are winners selected?

-Winners are selected by an impartial committee of educators.
+Winners are selected by an impartial committee appointed by the Fund's Director.
 Approximately two-thirds of the college scholarships are awarded on the basis of high school average and class standing.
 The remaining awards are based on recommendations, the applicants’ statements, their potential and their academic standing.

 How are the scholarships paid?

 For undergraduate awards, payments are made by the Fund directly to scholarship recipients.
-Checks are mailed directly to their address on record in two payments of $625 each during the school year.
+Checks are mailed directly to their address of record in the amount of $625 semi-annually, up to a total maximum award of $5,000.
 For graduate scholarship winners, payment is made semiannually directly to the student upon confirmation of enrollment.